percolate/sdic/README.md

 `sql-data-integrity-checker path/to/your/folder server1`

-If a query produces an output, it will look something like:
+If a query produces an output, it will look something like this:

 ```bash
 -----===== /!\ INCOMING BAD DATA /!\ =====-----